Submit a Repair Request

 Generally it is good to do this once a year as not only does it keep your shower area looking clean and fresh, but also is important to prevent water from leaking and causing water damage behind the wall or on the ceiling below (if the shower is on a second floor).

 Luckily the process is simple and only requires a <$10 tube of bathroom caulk and some time.
-A great How To video can be found below:
+Great how-to videos can be found below:

 This is considered regular maintenance that should be performed by our residents as the cost is minimal and it is simple to do.
-You may request we send a handyman to do this for you, however we would have to collect payment up front and it will likely cost quite a bit as they would have to come back to your home a few times to do each shower separately (or several times if you use the shower before the caulking is completely dry).
+You may request we send a handyman to do this for you, however we would have to collect payment up front and it will likely cost quite a bit as they would have to come back to your home a few times to do each shower separately (or several times if you use the shower before the caulking is completely dry and it needs to be done again).

 While Ice Makers are specifically excluded from repair on your lease, if your ice maker has stopped working you may want to try these simple troubleshooting items to get it back up and running.